center-key/fetch-json/README.md

 1. Builds the URL query string from the `params` object for GET requests.
 1. Runs `.json()` on the response from the promise.
 1. Sets `credentials` to `'same-origin'` to support user sessions for frameworks/servers such as Grails, Rails, PHP, Flask, etc.
-1. If the response body is HTML or text, it's converted to JSON.
+1. If the response body is HTML or text, it's converted to JSON (makes it easier to handle HTTP error status codes).

 ### 5) API
 The format for using **browser-fetch-json** is: